-In the literature, some authors consider the moneyness degree, the moneyness divided by the squared root of the time-to-maturity (ttm), showing that in some cases is a natural model description \citep{carr2003finite,medvedev}.
-For the Additive Bachelier, the Implied vol ${\cal I}_t(x)$, written in terms of the (normalized) moneyness degree \be y := \frac{x}{\sigma_t \, \sqrt{t}} \; , \en has a very simple expression, as stated in the following Proposition.
+In the literature, some authors consider the moneyness degree, the moneyness divided by the square root of the time-to-maturity (ttm), showing that in some cases it is a natural model description \citep{carr2003finite,medvedev}.
+For the additive Bachelier, the implied vol ${\cal I}_t(x)$, written in terms of the (normalized) moneyness degree